Principal teacher: Pay scale

-Example Organisation
+Example organisation

 State schools in Scotland will have a staffing complement proportionate to the school roll, and decided by the local authority.
 This includes the determination of the structure of senior leadership within schools.
-Most state schools in Scotland have one Head teacher and a number of Depute Headteachers.
-Headteachers and local authorities will identify the number of Principal Teachers an individual school may appoint.
-In Secondary schools, this will include Principal Teachers of Pupil Support/ Pastoral Care (Guidance), and a number of curricular Principal Teachers, and others with whole-school responsibilities as decided by the Headteacher.
+Most state schools in Scotland have one head teacher and a number of depute head teachers.
+Head teachers and local authorities will identify the number of principal teachers an individual school may appoint.
+In secondary schools, this will include principal teachers of pupil support/ pastoral care (guidance), and a number of curricular principal teachers, and others with whole-school responsibilities as decided by the head teacher.